iterative/markdown-code-runner/README.md

 # Markdown Code Runner

 This repository contains a Python program to run code blocks in Markdown-formatted files in Docker containers.
-Primary use case is running code samples of a documentation in a controlled environment.
+The primary use case is running code samples of documentation in a controlled environment.

 For installation, you may want to create a virtual environment after cloning: